 Like humans, dogs used to spend a lot of energy finding and catching their food.
-Now that food is constantly available with very little effort it is easy for our pets to become overweight, and is a growing concern in our pets.
+Now that food is constantly available with very little effort it is easy for our pets to become overweight and is a growing concern in our pets.
 Allowing our pet to become overweight can increase the risk of diseases like diabetes and joint disease.
-Keeping our pet fit can help them live a longer healthy life.
+Keeping our pet fit can help them live a long healthy life.

 When is a dog considered to be overweight?

-A veterinarian should exam your pet to determine whether they are overweight or not.
+A veterinarian should examine your pet to determine whether they are overweight or not.
 Generally, your pet’s weight is determined by evaluating their body condition based on several different factors and not just their number on the scale.
 Our technicians are happy to offer a free nutritional consult to help you better understand your pet’s food requirements and to help keep them on track.

-Do some breeds prone to obesity?
+Are some breeds prone to obesity?

 Yes, there are some dog breeds that are more prone to obesity than others.
 Older dogs may also be more prone to obesity than younger dogs.

 Here is a list of some dog breeds that are prone to obesity:

 • Labrador Retrievers

 • Cairn Terriers